Bladetrain3r/Magic-Launcher/README.md

 1. Clone or download the repository
 2. Ensure Python 3.6+ is installed
 3. (Optional) Install Pillow for BMP icon support: `pip install Pillow`
+4. (Optional) Install xdg-utils and/or x11-apps to get GUI passthrough

 ## Usage